UnifiedPush/documentation/content/users/troubleshooting/_index.md

 If you self-host your App Server, there might be network errors, or specific configuration to add.
 You can check if another App Server can reach your push server, see [*Troubleshooting with Other Apps*](#troubleshooting-with-other-apps).

+For ntfy self-hosters, there is a specific troubleshooting page : [*Troubleshooting Self-Hosted Ntfy Servers*](/users/troubleshooting/self-hosted-ntfy/).

-For matrix users, there is a specific troubleshooting page : [*Troubleshooting Self-Hosted UnifiedPush and Matrix Servers*](/users/troubleshooting/self-hosted-with-matrix/).
+For matrix self-hosters, there is a specific troubleshooting page : [*Troubleshooting Self-Hosted UnifiedPush and Matrix Servers*](/users/troubleshooting/self-hosted-with-matrix/).

 ## Troubleshooting with the UP-Example App (Android)